-- Talk about the words I and can.
-Copy and print the flash cards from the inside front cover.Read them together.
-Ask students to locate can and I on each page. - On a piece of paper, students draw a picture of themselves doing an activity from the story.
-They write the words I can \\\\\.
-They find the final word in the story and read their sentence to a partner.
+- Talk about the words is, there, in, on and my.
+Print the flash cards from the inside front cover. - Read them together.
+Ask students to locate the words on a few of the pages.
+Look for the page with in. (page 12) Talk about the difference between in and on.
+Demonstrate with a pencil, e.g. on a desk and in a desk. - On a piece of paper, students draw a picture from the story.
+They write the words (with help if needed), There is mud on my.
+They find and write the final word in the space and read their sentence to a partner.

-- Model fluent reading of a section of the story for students to repeat, such as pages 2, 4 and 6.
+- Model fluent reading of a section of the story for students to repeat, e.g. pages 2, 4 and 6.
 Then follow with three more pages.
-Continue on until the end of the story with students repeating after hearing the model. - Students take turns to read the story to a partner.
+Continue on until the end of the story with students repeating after hearing the model. - On page 14, talk about the use of commas and the full stop.
+Model reading with the pauses for punctuation Students copy the model.
+(Show the difference if there were no pauses.) - Students take turns to read the story to a partner.